-Although, a house shelters one from the elements and environment of the exterior, it also prescribes societal norms through a compartmentalization of space, which is determined by program, zoning, and design.
+In a basic and practical sense, a house provides shelter from the elements outside.
+Perhaps more interestingly, the house also prescribes societal norms through the compartmentalization of space, which is determined by program, zoning, and design.
 One could argue; the nuclear family is partly a result of our repetitive and dogmatic application of spatial relationships, for example: the typology of the American suburban home.